-If you are a nonprofit organization, you probably do at least some email marketing to sell tickets, bring in donations, or share upcoming events.
-Of all the digital marketing methods out there, email consistently demonstrates the highest ROI.
+You have probably done at least some email marketing to bring in donations, share upcoming events, or sell tickets for your nonprofit.
+Of all the digital marketing methods out there, email consistently delivers the highest ROI.

-With the evolution of social media in recent years, attention has moved away from email in favor of paid and organic social media engagement.
-However, email is still more likely to bring in actual dollars to your organization.
+With the prominence of social media in recent years, attention has moved away from email in favor of paid and organic social media engagement.
+However, email marketing is more likely to yield positive results.

 Here are three things your email campaigns should have to maximize success.